Sabiya7228/Devops-agenda/README.md

 files	among	multiple	people
  # USES
  It	is	primarily	used	for	source-code	management	in	software development
-	it	can	be	used	to	keep	track	of	changes	in	any	set	of	files
+	it	can	be	used	to	keep	track	of	changes	in	any	set	of
+ # difference
+ Git is a powerful tool for version control that allows developers to manage their source code history locally.
+GitHub, on the other hand, is a platform that enhances Git by providing a centralized place for hosting repositories, collaboration among developers, and additional tools for project management.

  # GIT LIFE CYCLE
   Following	are	the	lifecycle	stages	of	files	in	Git Working	Directory